 Allow cookies to cool for a minute on the cookie sheet and then transfer to a wire rack to cool completely.

 Is a store-bought cookie mix vegan?

 Many store-bought cookie mixes are not vegan, but be sure and check the label.
 I look for eggs, dairy, and even things like lard.
 Those are clear indications that this is not a vegan friendly cookie mix!

 What are vegan cookie brands?

-If you want to skip making your cookies at home altogether, consider these brands of pre-made vegan cookies: Back to Nature Chocolate Chunk Cookies, Enjoy Life Soft Baked Cookies, the Alternative Baking Company (found at most health food stores), and more!
+If you want to skip homemade chocolate chip cookies altogether, consider these brands of pre-made vegan cookies: Back to Nature Chocolate Chunk Cookies, Enjoy Life Soft Baked Cookies, the Alternative Baking Company (found at most health food stores), and more!

 Are chocolate chips vegan?

 Not all of the chocolate chips are vegan.
 In fact, most these days are not.
 Be sure to read the labels and even when you’ve found a brand you like, check them periodically because they do sometimes change their ingredients.

 For example, some of Ghirardelli chocolate chips used to be dairy-free, but not any more!
 They changed their formula and now all their chocolate chips have dairy in them.
 It was such a disappointing move!

 Here are some go-to dairy-free chocolate chips: Trader Joe’s chocolate chips, Kirkland (available seasonally at Costco), Lilly’s, and Enjoy Life.
 Here’s more on dairy-free chocolate chips.